chrisba11/lab-09-back-end/README.md

 City Explorer Backend

 **Author**: Chris & Chris
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.1.0

 ## Overview
 Pull data from the google maps api, and use it to access Movie database, Yelp, and Weather for the provided location.
 Added in persistence with SQL

 ## Getting Started
-Copy the deployed backend from heroku(https://chris-city-explorer-backend.herokuapp.com), and pase it into the city explorer front end(https://codefellows.github.io/city_explorer/).
+Copy the deployed backend from heroku(https://city-explorer-backend-9.herokuapp.com), and paste it into the city explorer front end(https://codefellows.github.io/city_explorer/).

 ## Architecture
 Using node.js, express, postgres, cors, and JQuery.